cseanburns/systems-librarianship/src/3a-learn-the-cli.md

 this and the other programs shortly).

-I also developed a [flashcards][flashcards] program that will help you learn an additional fifteen commands.
+I also developed a [flashcards][flashcards] program that will help you learn, or at least become familiar, with an additional 45 commands.
-This program is based on one created by someone else for a different purpose
+(This program is based on one created by someone else for a different purpose;
-(see source code link above for credit).
+see source code link above for credit).
 I'll explain these additional commands as we proceed through the semester.
 In the meantime,